Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Nitrate, a chemical most commonly used as a fertilizer, poses an immediate threat to infants when it is found in drinking water at levels above the national standard.
 Nitrates are converted to nitrites in the intestines.
 Once absorbed into the bloodstream, nitrites prevent hemoglobin from transporting oxygen.
 (Older children have an enzyme that restores hemoglobin.)
 Excessive levels can cause “blue baby syndrome,” which can be fatal without immediate medical attention.
 Infants most at risk for blue baby syndrome are those who are already sick, and while they are sick, consume food that is high in nitrates or drink water or formula mixed with water that is high in nitrates.
 Avoid using water with high nitrate levels for drinking.
 This is especially important for infants and young children, nursing mothers, pregnant women and certain elderly people.

 Lead, a metal found in natural deposits, was commonly used in household plumbing materials and water service lines in old times.
 The greatest exposure to lead is swallowing lead paint chips or breathing in lead dust.
 But lead in drinking water can also cause a variety of adverse health effects.
-In babies and children, exposure to lead in drinking water above the action level of lead (0.015 milligram per liter) can result in delays in physical and mental development, along with slight deficits in attention span and learning abilities.
+In babies and children, exposure to lead in drinking water above the action level of lead (0.015 milligrams per liter) can result in delays in physical and mental development, along with slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
-Lead is rarely found in source water, but enters tap water through corrosion of plumbing materials.
-Very old and poorly maintained homes may be more likely to have lead pipes, joints and solder.
+Lead is rarely found in source water but enters tap water through corrosion of plumbing materials.
+Very old and poorly maintained homes may be more likely to have lead pipes, joints, and solder.
 However, new homes are also at risk: DId you know that pipes legally considered to be “lead-free” may contain up to eight percent lead.
 These pipes can leach significant amounts of lead in the water for the first several months after their installation.

 How Safe Is The Drinking Water In My Household Well?